Reverse Osmosis Drinking Water in Granite Hills, CA.

 - Whole-house RO configuration for households needing complete dissolved solids reduction

-When does a Granite Hills home need reverse osmosis?
+When does a Granite Hills home need reverse osmosis drinking water?

 - You buy bottled water regularly and want to stop